If you live along the East Coast, chances are you’ve taken an Amtrak train at least once.

-- Be aware of the gap between the train and platform if using a stroller, it is surprisingly wide.
+- Be aware of the gap between the train and the platform if using a stroller; it is surprisingly wide.

-- Seats at the front of the car are reserved for handicap passengers, but if no one is utilizing, pull up your stroller and let your baby face you.
+- Seats at the front of the car are reserved for handicapped passengers, but if no one is utilizing them, pull up your stroller and let your baby face you.
 It is a great way to travel, but please be mindful of the other passengers’ needs before you sit.

-- Amtrak trains have electrical outlets lining the walls – great for charging, but be careful with young ones.
+- Amtrak trains have electrical outlets lining the walls –they’re great for charging, but be careful with young ones.

-- Most trains have a cafe car for picking up snacks and drinks, not a lot of of healthy options for the kids.
-Note, Acela trains have rolling food carts which allow you to stay in your seat.
+- Most trains have a cafe car for picking up snacks and drinks, but there are not a lot of healthy options for the kids.
+Note, Acela trains have rolling food carts, which allow you to stay in your seat.

 Have you traveled via train with children?
 How was your experience?